 This policy does not form part of any employee’s contract of employment and we may amend it at any time.

 The management and administration staff have primary and day-to-day responsibility for implementing this policy, but the quality and purchasing staff provide assistance with reviewing the risk profile of our supply chain to ensure that any procedures implemented are effective in countering modern slavery.

-As Director for APAC for Asia Furniture International Ltd., Mr Peter M. Brobyn puts his personal assurance that this policy will always remain at the core of how Atlas Furniture Asia operates and how we treat those who we impact through our business worldwide.
+As Director for APAC for Atlas Furniture Asia Ltd., Mr Peter M. Brobyn puts his personal assurance that this policy will always remain at the core of how our company operates and how we treat those who we impact through our business worldwide.

 Compliance with the policy